 Struggling with what to do with your planters during the winter months?

 In this blog, I am going to be discussing different types of flowers, plants and vegetables that can be planted during the winter months.
-Plus some helpful tips on what to do with your wooden garden planters.
+Plus some helpful tips on what to do with your planters.
 As a keen gardener myself, I am hoping that you can take something from this and use it for your garden during the winter months.

 Quick Tips On How To Prep Your Garden, Planter and Greenhouse For Winter

 As we know, January is usually the coldest month of the year and little can be planted.
-Now is the time of year you can give your garden planters a good clean out.
+Now is the time of year you can give your planters a good clean out.
 Take out all the dead plants and put in new soil, ready for the new plants for the year!

 As a quick side note, I would really recommended using sulphur candles this time of year ready for the green house.
 These will help clear out all the fungus, spores and pests in your greenhouse (make sure you empty out your greenhouse first though).

 Winter Flower Plants To Try Out In Your Planters

 One of the most popular flower plants used for this time of year is the snowdrop.
 This is one of my favourite flower plants during winter.
 It has a beautiful white flower and grows perfectly this time of year.
 During the late stages of January and early stages of February, these flowers really start to come out.

 Another brilliant flower plant for this time of year is the Pansy flower.
 This is a brilliant plant for growing during the cold and can really bring your garden to life.
 The flowers on these really do look incredible.
 As well as bringing bright colours to the garden, interestingly some of these plants are also edible!
 (Please check label on seed packet or plant label to make sure, as some can be VERY toxic).